-Health Care Secretary Certificate
+Health Care Office Assistant Certificate

-This 20 credit-hour certificate program is designed for the individual who is interested in expanding her/his previous office experience or health care training.
-The program offers skills necessary to work as a secretary in a health care facility, insurance company, pharmaceutical house, or in hospital administrative offices.
+This 20 credit-hour certificate program is designed for the individual who is interested in working in a medical facility at the front desk.
+The certificate offers the skills necessary to work as an office assistant in a medical office or any other health care-related facility.